46620/Scripts/fnf/readme.md

 # fnf

-Im gonna be real, im writing this at 1:18am and i do not plan to update this literally ever, once it works it works.
+Wanna be able to build fnf mods without having to deal with the nightmare of haxe?
+I gotchu, run one of the following commands for the engine you wanna build for.

+`docker build --tag fnf-kade -f kade.Dockerfile .`

-`docker build --tag fnf-build .`
+`docker build --tag fnf-psych -f psych.Dockerfile .`

-then go into the source path you wanna build and do `docker run -i -t --rm -v "$(pwd):/fnf" fnf-build`
+then go into the source path you wanna build and do `docker run -i -t --rm -v "$(pwd):/fnf" fnf-engine` (replace engine with which one you wanna build)

 this took 45 minutes to get working.
 I stole the entire concept from [docker-arch-build](https://github.com/nubs/docker-arch-build) so go star the repo or some shit.